YuanWangOnward/neural_art_style/README.md

 - Scipy
 - Numpy

-You will need to download the [VGG-19 model](http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat).
+//You will need to download the [VGG-19 model](http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat).

 Then just run art.py.